-In these orchards they grow 14 different types of special cider apples.
-They do not only have sweet apples, but also sour and bittersweet apples, which all give the ciders a special taste of their own.
-The orchards are very pristine, they use no chemicals out of respect for nature and there is pristine and natural vegetation around the trees and orchards.
+In these orchards they grow 14 different kinds of special cider apples.
+Hence, they have not only sweet apples, but sour and bittersweet apples as well.
+As a result, all these apples give the ciders a special taste of their own.
+The orchards are very pristine, they do not use chemicals out of respect for nature.
+In addition, there is pristine and natural vegetation around the trees and orchards.

-Domaine Cecillon's ciders are organic and no sulfites are added.
+In addition, Domaine Cecillon's ciders are organic and no sulfites are added.
 The apples are picked by hand and stored in a dry place in bags until they reach the correct ripeness.
-Fermentation takes place in tanks, then assembly takes place in oak barrels, with natural yeast.
+After that, the fermentation takes place in tanks.
+Then the assembly takes place in oak barrels, with natural yeast.
 The carbon dioxide occurs naturally, after bottling.

 Cidrerie l'Apothicaire was founded in 2018 by Matthieu Huet.
 After several years of working as a pharmacist, he decided to change course and start a cidrerie.
 After a year of preparation, he settled in southwestern Brittany (Finistère) in the town of Clohars-Carnoët, where he also grew up.

 Decisive for his choice for Clohars-Carnoët was the fact that a lot of cider is traditionally made in this village.
 As a result, there are many (cider) apples available.
 In addition, the village is within the area of the AOP (Appellation d'Origine Controlé) Cornouaille.
 The only region in Brittany with an AOP for cider, Pommeau and Lambic.